Yellowjeebz/PRP-Recipe-Suggestion-Solution/README.md

 **Activity Log Update** - at the end of the day, each member writes down their work in `docs/activityLog.md`

 ---
-### General Workflow
-- Create 3 branches from main:
-  1. Frontend (all front-end changes - GUI/React.js)
-  2. Backend (all back-end changes - Connecting database and GUI/java or python)
-  3. Database (any changes to the database configuration) ^ Any members (though working predominantly on their respective area), can independently work on the tasks on each branch, submitting pull requests to the respective branch to the work they've done.

-Team should **submit a pull request** to the **respective base branch of their current unit** after making changes, and do NOT make changes without a pull request - and should only make pull requests to main.

 ### Branching
 - Create 3 branches from the main branch - these will be maintained rather than deleting when making PRs from them:
   1. **`frontend`**: All front-end changes (e.g., GUI/React.js).